-I figured I’d make a post for anyone who was curious about doing this mod.
-Underdrive pulleys work by slowing the rate of the accessories and reducing rotational mass (they are significantly lighter).
+Installed them today.
+I figured I'd make a thread for anyone who was curious about doing this mod.
+First of all, underdrive pulleys work by slowing the rate of the accessories and reducing rotational mass (they are significantly lighter).
 This allows more of the engines power to go to the rear wheels.
 ZZP claims 3rwhp at 6,000 RPM for the 14% reduction water pump pullley on a stock engine and slightly more on a modified setup.
-It doesn’t claim a gain for the 10% reduction alternator pulley.
+It doesnt claim a gain for the 10% reduction alternator pulley.
 I got both the water pump and alternator pulleys.
-I’m guessing I might have gained between 5-10 hp since its a bolt on/tuned car.
+Im guessing I might have gained between 5-10 hp since its a bolt on/tuned car.
 If you only get one of the pulleys, you can use a stock sized belt.
-If you get both like I did, you’ll need a size 150 belt.
+If you get both like I did, you'll need a size 150 belt.

 Some new engine bay pics: